 l.
 WEAKNESS: A level of ERO performance demonstrated during an exercise, drill, or training that provides performance opportunities to develop, maintain, or demonstrate key skills that would preclude effective implementation of the E–plan if it were to occur during an actual radiological emergency.

-1. A WEAKNESS identified by the licensee in its CRITIQUE is not a PD and is, therefore, neither an FTC nor an FTI.
+1. A WEAKNESS identified by the licensee in its CRITIQUE is not a performance deficiency (PD) and is, therefore, neither an FTC nor an FTI.

 2. A deficient PE uncovered by the exercise and identified by the licensee in its CRITIQUE is a licensee-identified PD and is evaluated as an FTC.
 If identified by the inspector, the deficient PE is an NRC-identified PD and is evaluated as an FTC.